 If you want to visit Serra do Pilar monastery, take the metro, yellow line (D), in São Bento metro station, Santo Ovídio direction, and get off at Jardim do Morro station, right after Luis I bridge.

 At this monastery you can admire the church and cloister built in 1538.
-Its round shape construction is a replicate of Santa Maria de la Redonda in Rome, and one of a kind in Portugal; it is also the most beautiful viewpoint where you can best gaze at the historic centre of Porto.
+Its round shape construction is a replicate of Santa Maria de la Redonda in Rome and one of a kind in Portugal; it is also the most beautiful viewpoint where you can best admire the historic centre of Porto.

 - Site: www.culturanorte.pt/en

 Return to Jardim do Morro metro station and explore the small garden of the same name while enjoying the wonderful view over the historic centre of Porto.

 Next, go down Calçada da Serra until you get to the lower deck of Luis I bridge and from there go discover one of the Port wine cellars – one of the things you can’t miss when you visit Porto.

 Information: instead of going on foot, you’ll have the possibility to take the cable car in Jardim do Morro that will take you to Cais de Gaia, right beside the rabelo boats (more information on these boats below).

 Along the avenue Avenida de Diogo Leite and Avenida de Ramos Pinto you’ll find several Port wine cellars that can be visited on guided tours.
 The most famous cellars are Burmester, Cálem, Sandeman, Ramos Pinto, Ferreira, Taylor’s Port and Graham’s Port Lodge.